 What is candlestick trading?
 A history

-Over 100 years before Western nations developed bar graphs and point-and-figure graphs, a Japanese rice trader developed candlestick charts.
-In the 1700s, a man named Munehisa Homma found that the market is influenced by other factors aside from the law of supply and demand.
-One particular factor, according to Homma, is the emotions of traders and how emotions affect the prices of rice.
-Because of this observation, Homma developed a candlestick chart that shows the emotions of traders and the effects on price movements.
-These different movements are represented by different colours.
+Over 100 years before Western nations developed charting techniques, a Japanese rice trader developed candlestick charts.
+In the 1700s, a Japanese rice trader man named Munehisa Homma found that although the rice market was influenced by the laws of supply and demand, other factors were also important.
+One particular factor, according to Homma, is the emotions of traders and how emotions impacted on the price of rice.
+Homma went on to develop candlestick charting that was a graphical display of price and could reflect the emotions of traders and their impact on prices.

-Today, Homma’s invention is being used by professional traders in the currency, stock and commodities market so that they can make informed trading decisions.
-What candlestick trading is particularly useful for is that it shows regularly occurring patterns.
-These patterns can help in making a prediction as to where prices are going to go.
-According to major broker comparison sites, most platforms have candlestick charts.
-In fact, this kind of chart can be seen right from the main window when you open your trading platform.
+Today, Homma’s candlesticks are used by professional traders across currency, stock and commodities market to make informed trading decisions.
+Japanese candlestick charting looks to identify regularly occurring patterns.
+These patterns can then help in making prediction as to where prices are going to go.
+Most brokers have candlestick charts as an option on their trading platforms.

 Components and comparisons

-Your daily candlestick chart looks like a combination of a bar graph and a line graph.
-It shows the market’s close price, low price, open and high price for the day.
-If you are looking at a candlestick chart at the moment, you will see that these candlesticks have wide parts also referred to as the real body.
-This part shows you the range of open and close prices for the day.
-When the real body is filled with a solid colour or is black, it means that the close price is lower as compared to the open price.
-If it is not filled or is empty, the open price is lower than the close price.
+The candlestick chart differs to a bar chart in that it has wide parts referred to as the “real body”.
+This part shows you the range of open and close prices for the day, the wide section is the difference between the open and close for the time period.
+When the real body is filled with a solid colour (often red) or is black, it means that the closing price is lower than the open price.
+If it is not filled or is empty (or sometimes green), the open price is lower than the close price.
 Colours can change depending on the platform.
-In some platforms, the black candle or the down candle can be red, while the up candles are usually not filled or white but in a vibrant green.
+On many platforms, the black candle or the down candle is often red, while the up candles are usually not filled or white but often green.